 Also of interest is that White Plains has more people living here who work in computers and math than 95% of the places in the US.

 One thing noticeable about White Plains, although not a huge city, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because White Plains is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes White Plains a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

 White Plains is an extremely ethnically-diverse city.
 The people who call White Plains home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of White Plains residents report their race to be White, followed by Black or African-American.
 White Plains also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.24% of the city’s residents.
-Important ancestries of people in White Plains include Italian, Irish, German, Russian, and English.
+People of Hispanic or Latino origin account for 32.66% of the city’s residents.
+Important ancestries of people in White Plains include Italian, Irish, German, English, and Polish.

 In addition, White Plains has a lot of people living here who were born outside of the US (30.49%).

 The most common language spoken in White Plains is English.
 Other important languages spoken here include Spanish and Chinese.